sync-for-science/imaging/README.md

 ### Discovery of Imaging FHIR Endpoint

-EHRs supporting in-band discovery SHALL advertise support by including `"smart-imaging-access"` in the capabilities array of their FHIR server's `.well-known/smart-configuration` file.
+EHRs supporting in-band discovery **SHALL** advertise support by including `"smart-imaging-access"` in the capabilities array of their FHIR server's `.well-known/smart-configuration` file.

-EHRs supporting in-band discovery SHALL include an `associated_endpoints` array if their Imaging Endpoint is hosted at a location distinct from the main FHIR endpoint on which discovery is being performed.
+EHRs supporting in-band discovery **SHALL** include an `associated_endpoints` array if their Imaging FHIR Endpoint is hosted at a location distinct from the main FHIR endpoint on which discovery is being performed.

 When the `"smart-imaging-access"` capability is present, the EHR's "Imaging FHIR endpoints" are defined as: